mirstack/ufwd/README.md

 ## Installation

 To install `ufwd` go to [releases][releases] page and pick latest package.
-Download it package and then unpack with desired prefix:
+Download it and unpack with desired prefix:

     $ unzip -d /usr/local ufwd-*.zip